-The immune system will respond by generating antibodies against the specific pathogen present in the vaccine, without actually causing the disease.
+The immune system will respond by generating antibodies against the specific pathogen present in the vaccine without actually causing the disease.

 Why use a DNA vaccine?

-These advantages and the need for a rapid response to battle COVID-19 has positioned DNA vaccines as a front line candidate for tackling this pandemic.
+These advantages and the need for a rapid response to battle COVID-19 has positioned DNA vaccines as a front-line candidate for tackling this pandemic.

 A brief introduction to coronaviruses

-Coronaviruses are a large family of viruses with characteristic club-like spikes that project out from the surface of their coats.
-They can infect many different animals and are particularly dangerous because they can cross species barriers, meaning can transfer from animals to humans.
-For instance, the SARS-CoV is thought to be an animal virus that crossed the species barrier (possibly from bats) to infect humans in 2002.
+Coronaviruses are a large family of viruses with characteristic club-like spikes that project out from the surfaces of their coats.
+They can infect many different animals and are particularly dangerous because they can cross species barriers, meaning they can transfer from animals to humans.
+For instance, SARS-CoV is thought to be an animal virus that crossed the species barrier (possibly from bats) to infect humans in 2002.

 Where are we with DNA vaccines against COVID-19?

-WHO lists two additional DNA vaccines in preclinical stages, one by Cobra biologics and another by Takara Bio.
+WHO lists two additional DNA vaccines in preclinical stages, one by Cobra Biologics and another by Takara Bio.

 The need for a rapid response